-Once the case is concluded, the Vice President of Student Development will notify, in writing, the student(s), the faculty member or instructor, the appropriate Department Chair, the Provost, and Public Safety.
+Once the case is concluded, the Vice President of Student Development will notify, in writing, the student(s), the faculty member or instructor, the appropriate Department Chair, the Vice President for Academic Affairs or designee, and Public Safety.

 Students are not allowed to return to the class from which they were removed during the adjudication of their case.